hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 This driver is packaged with the HPE applications that require it and should never been imported or manipulated manually.

-## When does this error occurs ?
+## Quick reminder of iLOrest in-band management

-The most typical situation for this error to occur is with the iLOrest tool.
-This tool allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).
+The iLOrest tool allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).

 If you are logged in an HPE iLO 4 or iLO 5 based server as a privileged user (root or Administrator), you can perform in-band management tasks with iLOrest without providing any credentials or use the `login` command.
 You just have to issue GET or SET command in a straight forward manner.

 The following picture shows an SSH root session creation, toward an HPE DL360 Gen10 with the execution of an iLOrest GET command without any formal login process.
 The `Discovering data...Done` message means that iLOrest could effectively log into the local iLO 5 and save data in its cache.
 Then, it displays the output of the GET command (`Model=iLO 5 `).

 ![Successful in-band GET command](/img/successfulinbandget.png "Successful in-band GET command")

+## TBD

+But what will happen if you SSH into a non HPE server or into a virtual machine ?